victorvvu/Coupon_Classifier/README.md

 ## 3. Data Description

+##### Notes
+All coupons provide a 20% discount.
+The survey was given to Amazon Mechnical Turk.

 - destination: No Urgent Place, Home, Work
 - passanger: Alone, Friend(s), Kid(s), Partner (who are the passengers in the car)